 Note...
 For this tie dye tee shirt, I first applied cobalt blue dye in between rubber bands and then I applied the lighter teal dye directly to and around the bands.

-Tip: I use a kitchen trash bag to both contain my mess as I dye and then to wrap my project in afterward...
+Tip: I find it's helpful to use a kitchen trash bag to both contain the mess as you dye and also to wrap your project in afterward.

 Rinse fabric in warm water to remove excess dye.
 Wearing gloves, remove rubber bands one by one.
 Unravel as you rinse.
 Continue rinsing until water runs nearly clear.

 Tips.
 You may notice that some fabrics as well as some colors take longer to rinse than others.
-When you're done rinsing each piece of fabric, put rinsed fabric on a clean plastic bag (or other plastic) and never let your various projects lay against each other at this stage, the dye will transfer at this point
+This has to do with the different dyes and fibers involved.
+When you're done rinsing each piece of fabric, put rinsed fabric on a clean plastic bag (or other plastic) and never let your various projects lay against each other at this stage, the dye will transfer at this point.

 Matching tie dyed items can be fun homemade gifts for kids.
-You can use any tie dye technique but here we chose pleats.
+You can use any tie dye technique but here my friend and I chose pleats.
 The idea is to choose two or more items to tie dye and tie dye them exactly the same (see below for tips)...

 More Tie Dye Techniques...